potatoes-and-molasses/ctfs_and_such/owasp17ctf_writeups/midterm_project/README.md

 ## Story-time!

-We started browsing site and one of the first things we tried was checking for an /admin page(due to some of the previous challenges we did here having such a page).
+We started browsing the site and one of the first things we tried was checking for an /admin page(due to some of the previous challenges we did here having such a page).

 ![](https://gyazo.com/40419f1b853f9212e26477a63cfd4de7.png)